artsy/meta/meta/engineering_principles.md

 is not to stifle creativity, but increase individual scope.
 By consolidating and de-siloing you can put concentrate your efforts into maximizing value for time.

-We intentionally try to avoid teams/people to be silo'd from an organizational perspective by allowing ourselves to re-staff periodically throughout a year.
+We intentionally try to avoid teams/people being silo'd from an organizational perspective by allowing ourselves to re-staff periodically throughout a year.

+One important aspect of de-siloing is to help make hard things easy with tooling, on the platform side this comes in the form of continuous deployment/integration and consolidated devops infrastructure.
+For front-end projects, that is aiming for systemic consistency and tooling.

 - Examples